ChrisAs/Workout-Trainer/README.md

 # Workout-Trainer
-Solo Project App that allows you to manage your workouts using React Redux
+Solo Project App that allows you to manage your workouts using React Redux and Ruby as Backend